kdg5424/baram-test-page/docs/en/installation.md

----
-nav_order: 3
-layout: page
-title: Installation
----
-# Installing BARAM for Windows and macOS
+## Installing BARAM for Windows and macOS
 Binary installation package for 64-bit windows and disk image for macOS with Apple Silicon are here for convenience.
 Download them from following links.